-Senate Dems close to reaching filibuster threshold on Gorsuch
+Senate Dems reach filibuster threshold on Gorsuch setting up 'nuclear option' change

+- Neil Gorsuch's nomination to the Supreme Court is getting a committee vote Monday

+- Republicans are primed to change Senate rules following Democratic efforts to slow his confirmation

-(CNN)Three Senate Democrats announced Monday they plan to oppose Neil Gorsuch, bringing the Democratic caucus extremely close to the 41 votes needed to sustain a filibuster against the Supreme Court nominee.
+(CNN)Four Senate Democrats announced Monday they plan to oppose Neil Gorsuch, bringing the Democratic caucus to the 41 votes needed to sustain a filibuster against the Supreme Court nominee.

 With Sens.
-Dianne Feinstein of California, Mark Warner of Virginia, and Patrick Leahy of Vermont all saying Monday they could not support Gorsuch, Democrats now have 40 of the votes they need.
+Chris Coons of Delaware, Dianne Feinstein of California, Mark Warner of Virginia and Patrick Leahy of Vermont all saying Monday they could not support Gorsuch, Democrats reached the 41 votes they needed to prevent the advancement of Gorsuch's nomination under current chamber rules.

+"I am not ready to end debate on this issue, so I will be voting against cloture unless we are able as a body to finally sit down and find a way to avoid the nuclear option and ensure the process to fill the next vacancy on the court is not a narrowly partisan process, but rather an opportunity of both parties to weigh in and ensure we place a judge on the court who can secure support from members of both parties," Coons said at the Senate judiciary committee hearing on Gorsuch's nomination, becoming the 41st senator to say he will take part in the filibuster.

 Knowing full well that the filibuster would likely lead to Republicans using the "nuclear option" to permanently change Senate rules to confirm Gorsuch, Leahy shared his struggle over his decision but ultimately said he "cannot vote solely to protect an institution," adding that he considers Americans' rights at risk with Gorsuch's nomination.

-"I've often said the Senate at its best and can should be the conscience of the nation, but I must first and foremost vote my conscience," Leahy said.
-"I will not and cannot support advancing this nomination."
+"I've often said the Senate at its best and can and should be the conscience of the nation, but I must first and foremost vote my conscience," Leahy said.
+"I will not and can not support advancing this nomination."

-Republicans, who hold a 52-48 majority, need a total of 60 votes to end the filibuster.
+Republicans, who hold a 52-48 majority, needed a total of 60 votes to end the filibuster.
 As of Monday morning, they had 55 votes, including three Democrats who are voting with them.

-Five senators -- four Democrats and one independent -- remain undecided.
-Republicans need all five of those senators in order to reach the critical 60 threshold.
+Three senators -- two Democrats and one independent -- remain undecided.
+However, even if those three senators were to side with Republicans, it wouldn't be enough to avoid the filibuster.

-Democrats need only one to get to 41 and sustain the filibuster.

-If Republicans fail to get to 60, the majority party can still get around the filibuster by changing Senate rules and using the controversial "nuclear option" to lower the threshold needed to end debate.
+The majority party can still get around the filibuster by changing Senate rules and using the controversial "nuclear option" to lower the threshold needed to end debate.

 Sen. Michael Bennet, a Democrat from Gorsuch's home state of Colorado, said Monday he hasn't decided how he will vote on confirmation, but plans to oppose the filibuster from fellow Democrats.
 "I will oppose efforts to filibuster the nomination, and strongly encourage my colleagues not to use the nuclear option," he said in a statement.

-Note: This story will be updated as CNN receives updated information.